 The Real Estate Foundation entered into a split interest agreement during the fiscal year ending June 30, 2020, whereby the Real Estate Foundation serves as Trustee.
-The value of the life estate is included in investments on the accompanying Statements of Net Position with a fair market value of \$1,450,000 as of June 30, 2021 and 2020, respectively.
-See Note 4 for more details on remainder interest trusts.
+The value of the life estate is included in investments on the accompanying Statements of Net Position with a fair market value of \$1,450,000 as of June 30, 2022 and 2021, respectively.